Dario Đumić

-Dario Đumić (/hr/; born 30 January 1992) is a Bosnian professional footballer who plays as a centre-back for Primera Federación club Eldense.
+Dario Đumić (/hr/; born 30 January 1992) is a Bosnian professional footballer who plays as a centre-back.

 Đumić started his professional career at Norwich City, before joining Brøndby in 2010.
 Six years later, he signed with NEC.
 In 2017, he was transferred to Utrecht, who loaned him to Dynamo Dresden in 2018 and to SV Darmstadt in 2019.
 The following year, he switched to Twente. Đumić moved to SV Sandhausen in 2022.
 A year later, he joined Eldense.

 A former Danish youth international, Đumić made his senior international debut for Bosnia and Herzegovina in 2017, earning 5 caps.

 Club career

 Early career

 Because of the outbreak of the Bosnian War, Đumić's family fled from his native Bosnia and Herzegovina and moved to Denmark, where he started playing football at local clubs, before joining the youth academy of English team Norwich City in 2008.
 He made his professional debut against Swindon Town on 10 November 2009 at the age of 17.

 In January 2010, Đumić moved to Brøndby.
 On 4 December 2011, he scored his first professional goal against Køge.

 In February 2016, he switched to Dutch side NEC.